-6 Select the FK\Bridge\Reference.png image, and click Import.
+6 Select the FK\Bridge\Reference.png image and click Import.

-7 Double-click the still to wipe it in the Viewer.
+7 Double-click the still to wipe it in the viewer.

 Clients often use visual references from photographs, art, or even existing films/TV shows to communicate their desired looks for a project.
-In this case, the highly-stylized reference image points toward a scene with cool, dark shadows and vibrant midtones.
+In this case, the highly stylized reference image points toward a high contrast, saturated scene with neutral shadows and cool midtones.